 Spoon the streusel topping evenly over the top of the batter.

 Place the baking pan into the oven on a center rack.
 Bake for about 50 minutes checking to make sure the top of the bread is totally set and golden brown.
 Oven temperatures vary.
 Start checking the banana bread at 45 minutes to see if it is done.

-You can tell by looking or by inserting a cake tester into the top of the loaf and making sure that it comes out dry.
+You can tell by looking or by inserting a cake tester or toothpick into the top of the loaf and making sure that it comes out dry.

 Remove the banana bread from the oven.
 Cool in the pan for a few minutes then remove it to a wire rack to cool.